yandex-cloud/docs/en/managed-elasticsearch/concepts/instance-types.md

 ---
 title: "Elasticsearch host classes"
-description: "The Elasticsearch host class determines the computing power allocated for each host with the specific role in the cluster.
-When you change the Elasticsearch host class for a role in the cluster, the characteristics change for all of the hosts with this role that were created earlier in the cluster."
+description: "The Elasticsearch host class defines the processing power that is allocated to each host with a specific role in the cluster.
+Changing the Elasticsearch host class for a role in the cluster changes the characteristics of all hosts already created in it with this role."
 keywords:
   - Elasticsearch host classes
   - Elasticsearch